PhilMurzynowski/compiler-npr-6035/doc/README.md

 *Current Phase: 2*

+## Requirements for running:

+Our Decaf compiler requires Java 15 to compile.

 ## Status

 Our code passes all test cases, and there are no bugs/failures that we are currently aware of.